-We have presented contributions for two crucial issues of scalable manifold learning in large datasets: (i) efficient sampling of diverse subsets from manifolds and (ii) robust graph construction on sparsely sampled manifolds.
-We analyzed the sampling from determinantal distributions in non-Euclidean spaces and proposed an efficient approximation of DPP sampling.
-Furthermore, we proposed the local covariance estimation around landmarks to capture the local geometry of the space.
-This enabled a more robust graph construction with the Bhattacharyya distance and yielded low dimensional embeddings of higher quality.
+We have presented contributions for two crucial issues of scalable manifold learning: (i) efficient sampling of diverse subsets from manifolds and (ii) robust graph construction on sparsely sampled manifolds.
+Precisely, we analyzed the sampling from determinantal distributions on non-Euclidean spaces and proposed an efficient approximation of DPP sampling.
+The algorithm is well suited for landmark selection on manifolds because probability updates are locally restricted.
+Further, we proposed the local covariance estimation around landmarks to capture the local characteristics of the space.
+This enabled a more robust graph construction with the Bhattacharyya distance and vielded low dimensional embeddings of higher quality.
+We compared to state-of-the-art subset selection procedures and obtained significantly better results with the proposed algorithm.

-Acknowledgements.
-This work was supported by the Humboldt foundation, the National Alliance for Medical Image Computing (U54-EB005149), the NeuroImaging Analysis Center (P41-EB015902), and the Wistron Corporation.
+Acknowledgements: This work was supported

+in part by the Humboldt foundation, the National Alliance for Medical Image Computing (U54-EB005149), and the NeuroImaging Analysis Center (P41-EB015902).